-- A. The following minerals will be safeguarded from sterilisation by non-mineral surface development through the definition of Mineral Safeguarding Areas covering: - I. The limestone resource, including the very high purity resource containing at least 98% calcium carbonate; - II.
-The mineralised vein structures relating to Milldam Mine and Watersaw Mine, for fluorspar. - B. When considering applications for major surface development in these safeguarded areas outside of existing settlements and the areas immediately adjacent to existing settlements, the prior extraction of minerals should be undertaken ahead of the non-mineral surface development where possible to prevent mineral sterilisation.
-Where prior extraction is not practical or economically feasible, applicants will be required to demonstrate that either there is no mineral likely to be of current or future economic value that would be sterilised by the development, or that proceeding with the proposed development on that site would be of overriding importance in relation to the significance of the mineral resource.

-- C. Existing railheads within the National Park for the distribution of minerals and mineral products will also be safeguarded. - D. A selection of small individual areas for local small-scale building and roofing stone for conservation purposes will be considered for safeguarding through the forthcoming Development Management Policies DPD and Proposals Map.
+- A. The following minerals will be safeguarded from sterilisation by non-mineral surface development through the definition of Mineral Safeguarding Areas covering: - I. The limestone resource containing at least 98% calcium carbonate; - II.
+The mineralised vein structures relating to Milldam Mine and Watersaw Mine, for fluorspar. - B. When considering applications for major surface development in these safeguarded areas, the prior extraction of minerals should be undertaken ahead of the non-mineral surface development where possible to prevent mineral sterilisation.
+Where prior extraction is not practical or economically feasible, applicants will be required to demonstrate that either there is no mineral likely to be of current or future economic value that would be sterilised by the development, or that proceeding with the proposed development on that site would be of overriding importance in relation to the significance of the mineral resource. - C. Existing railheads within the National Park for the distribution of minerals and mineral products will also be safeguarded. - D. A selection of small individual areas for local small-scale building and roofing stone for conservation purposes will be considered for safeguarding through the forthcoming Development Management Policies DPD and Proposals map.